thelongcon/thelongcon.github.io/2018-speakers.md

 </div>
 <div class="row">
   <div class="col-lg-7">
     <p class="abstract">When people think “abuse”, most people are still thinking about throwing punches and name-calling.
 However, as the reliance on technology grows, so does the ability to use it to exert power over others.
-Technological abuse can be harder to identify because we’re not as familiar with it.
+Technological abuse can be harder to identify because we're not as familiar with it.
 This talk explores the different ways technological abuse may manifest itself and how we can empower people to leave a relationship, avoid future abusive relationships and help others to do the same.</p>
     <p class="bio">Sarah LaCroix cares about technology, education and empowerment.
 Her career in technology began as a radio talk show host exploring technology and the needs of youth in and from foster care.
-As a student, she spent a year studying digital forensics and security in Glasgow, Scotland and has served on the executive board of her academic department’s student group.
+As a student, she spent a year studying digital forensics and security in Glasgow, Scotland and has served on the executive board of her academic department's student group.
 She presented topics of personal interest at Prairie Dev Con Deliver and BSidesWinnipeg in 2017.
-She will be graduating from Red River College’s Business Information Technology program in June 2019 and wants to secure a role as an analyst.
+She will be graduating from Red River College's Business Information Technology program in June 2019 and wants to secure a role as an analyst.
 Her interests beyond technology include photography and running.</p>
   </div>
 </div>